 In 1957, Wresinski first met disenfranchised families in a large emergency housing camp in Noisy-le-Grand (France).
 This catalysed his personal experience into a vision for a movement of people overcoming poverty and shaping a society without exclusion.
 As he said later, “The families I met [in Noisy] made me think of the poverty of my mother.
 The children there could have been my brothers, my sister, or me, forty years earlier.”
 From then on, Wresinski and others who helped him found ATD Fourth World devoted their lives to gaining recognition for the dignity of people in poverty, people whose knowledge and experience are making an invaluable contribution to society.

-Some key dates in Wresinski’s life:
+Key dates in Wresinski’s life:

 Joseph’s bishop assigned him to be chaplain to 250 families in an emergency housing camp in Noisy-le-Grand, near Paris.
 The families lived in huts built in a muddy field.
 He said about his years in Noisy-le-Grand: “The families in that camp have inspired everything I have undertaken for their liberation.
 They took hold of me, they lived within me, they carried me forward; they pushed me to found the Movement with them.”

 Joseph Wresinski always aimed to unite all social classes in solidarity with those most excluded by persistent poverty.
-With this goal, he built a network of leaders representing nations, churches, and international bodies from all over the world (a foundation on which ATD Fourth World continues to build today).
-He believed that every man or woman he met represented a chance for these excluded families to be heard.
+With this goal, he built a network of leaders representing nations, churches, and international bodies.
+They came from all over the world (a foundation on which ATD Fourth World continues to build today).
+He believed that every man or woman he met represented a chance for excluded families to be heard.
 He was determined to keep ATD Fourth World open to people of all cultures, faiths, and races.

 Wresinski’s appointment to France’s Economic and Social Council was a significant step in his quest for official representation for families living in persistent poverty.
 With the publication of the Wresinski Report in 1987, he succeeded in gaining recognition for them as partners in society.